-The qualifier <0, 1> means that we focus on 0-cells and that the neighborhood considered in the neighborsfold operation is: two 0-cells are neighbors if they are in the border of a common 1-cell i.e., linked by an edge.
-The variable Fspring correspond to the summation of the spring forces.
-Ftot iterates on the cofaces of dimension 2 of \hat{v} (there can be several such faces, for instance at the junction of the lines of the T).
+The qualifier <0,1> means that we focus on 0-cells and that the neighborsfold operation relies on a notion of neighborhood such that two 0-cells are neighbors iff they are in the border of a common 1-cell (i.e., linked by an edge).
+The variable Fspring corresponds to the summation of the spring forces, while Ftot iterates on the cofaces of dimension 2 of \hat{v} (there can be several such faces, for instance at the junction of the lines forming the T).
 The idea is that each 2-cell exerts an internal pressure from the inside to the outside, constraining the parallelogram to be convex.
-The initial value of the fold is the forces computed with Fspring.
+The initial value of the fold is given by the forces computed with Fspring.
 The "in" expression, simply integrates the total forces over a time step dt.